loshmis/vanguard-docs/testing.md

 <a name="automated-testing"></a>
 ##Automated Testing

-Vanguard comes with more than a **hundred** automated test.
+Vanguard comes with more than **two hundred** automated test.
 Most of them are functional tests that are using to verify all vital parts of Vanguard application, but there are also unit tests for some parts of the system.
 If you want to, you can run those automated tests by following steps below and use them as starting point and continue adding tests for everything you change inside the application.

 <a name="preparation"></a>
 ###Preparation